jdelic/saltshaker/README.md

 This is a collection of saltstack formulae designed to bring up an small hosting environment for multiple applications and services.
-The hosting environment is reusable, the services are primarily there to fulfill my needs.
+The hosting environment is reusable, the services are primarily there to fulfill my needs and allow experimentation with different DevOps setups.

 Cloning this repository is a good basis for your own Salt setup as it implements a number of best practices I discovered and includes a fully